The Beauty of Brown: Elegance in Fashion Choices

 Valentina

-Valentina Cirasola is an interior-fashion consultant, author of 6 published books, a storyteller, and a blogger of many years.
+Valentina Cirasola is an interior-fashion consultant, color therapist, author of 6 published books, a storyteller, and a longtime blogger.
 Her books are non-fictional practical ideas to apply in the home, fashion, cooking and travel.

 Get a copy of her books here: Amazon and Barnes&Noble